 Results of trace analysis related to the Fukushima event

-The events in the Japanese nuclear power plant of Fukushima in March 2011 resulted in a release of radioactive substances into the atmosphere.
-These were transported in the atmosphere and were detected at distances of several thousands of kilometres by sensitive measuring instruments, despite dilution during atmospheric transport.
+The events in the Japanese nuclear power plant of Fukushima in March 2011 resulted in the release of radioactive substances into the atmosphere.
+These were transported in the atmosphere and were detected at distances of several thousands of kilometres by sensitive monitoring instrument, despite dilution during atmospheric transport.

-Activity concentrations of artificial iodine-131 and caesium-137 at Schauinsland measuring station
+Activity concentrations of artificial iodine-131 and caesium-137 at Schauinsland monitoring station

 The adjacent figure shows the activity concentrations of artificial iodine-131 and caesium-137 compared to the activity concentration of natural radioactivity (radon and beryllium-7), measured at Schauinsland station between 21 March and 12 May 2011.
 During that period the sampling frequency was increased from weekly to daily sampling.

-However, caesium-137 is occasionally detected in some samples due to past from nuclear weapons and the reactor disaster of Chernobyl.
+However, caesium-137 is occasionally still detected in some samples due to fall-out from nuclear weapons and the past reactor disaster at Chernobyl.

-The values observed at the individual trace survey stations depend on the weather situation, as rain, for example, may reduce the activity concentration in the atmosphere through wash-out of radionuclides.
-Moreover, it can be observed that the measurement values for iodine-131 decrease faster than those for caesium-137, as iodine-131 has a considerably shorter half-life (8 days) than caesium-137 (30 years).
+The activity concentrations measured at the individual stations depend on the weather conditions, as rain, for example, may reduce the activity concentration in the atmosphere through wash-out of radionuclides.
+Moreover, it can be observed that the measured values for iodine-131 decrease faster than those for caesium-137, as iodine-131 has a considerably shorter half-life (8 days) than caesium-137 (30 years).